heliosdrm/pwr/README.md

 # R package &ldquo;pwr&rdquo;
 ## Basic functions for power analysis

+This package was originally created by Stephane Champely, from the University of Lyon.

 ### Getting started

-This package was originally created by Stephane Champely.

 The official release of the package is on CRAN: http://cran.r-project.org/web/packages/pwr/